keystonejs/keystone/docs/blog/better-ux-with-custom-labels.md

 };
 ```

-Now we get the much more useful:
+Now we get the much more friendly:

 ![Alt Text](https://raw.githubusercontent.com/Noviny/images/master/blog3-3.png)

 ## Providing extra information in the label

-While sometimes you may just want to use another field, at other times though there may be other bits of information that are always pertinent.
+While sometimes you may just want to use another field, other times though there may be other bits of information that are always pertinent.
 Say for our post above, we have a status field, and we want to display in the label whether something is in `draft` mode or not.

 Here we can modify our `labelResolver` to add in this extra detail.